 Sony has been lagging in the mobile phone market for a long time.
 It only sold 2.9 million mobile phones worldwide last year.
 The total global mobile phone shipments in the same year were 1.3 billion, with Sony accounting for barely 0.2 percent.

-According to data given by reputable market organizations, the number of smartphone users in the Chinese market reached 912 million in 2020, more than double the second-ranked Indian market and less than a fourth of the third-ranked US market.
+According to data given by reputable market organizations, the number of smartphone users in the Chinese market will reach 912 million in 2020, more than double the second-ranked Indian market and less than a fourth of the third-ranked US market.

 However, the question is, why did Sony collaborate with Meizu, which is progressively becoming a small factory, rather than Xiaomi, which has greater market sales and over 300 million MIUI users per month?